Skip to content

 Oh, well, it happened to me a gazillion times.
 Still does sometimes.
 But, now I’m more aware of this fear of ruining it and I challenge myself to finally use that beautiful journal.

-I’ve heard many artists, whether beginners or advanced, have the same problems.
+I’ve heard many artists, whether beginners or advanced, have the same problems with this creative anxiety.

 It’s just the artist’s curse, I guess.